alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 the citation of the data collection paper once it is published [@feinstein2010wha].

-Dryad is based on the DSpace digital repository;^[DSpace Website, URL:
+Dryad is based on the DSpace digital repository;^[DSpace, URL:
 <http://www.dspace.org/>.] the Dryad extensions have been released as open
 source software.^[Dryad code repository, URL: <http://dryad.googlecode.com/>.]